danielbodnar/awesome-stars/README.md

 ## erlang

+- [ergo-services/ergo](https://github.com/ergo-services/ergo) - An actor-based framework with network transparency.
+For creating event-driven architecture using technologies and design patterns of Erlang/OTP in Golang.
+Zero dependencies.
 - [lunatic-solutions/lunatic](https://github.com/lunatic-solutions/lunatic) - Lunatic is an Erlang-inspired runtime for WebAssembly
 - [asdf-vm/asdf](https://github.com/asdf-vm/asdf) - Extendable version manager with support for Ruby, Node.js, Elixir, Erlang & more
 - [lk-geimfari/awesomo](https://github.com/lk-geimfari/awesomo) - Cool open source projects.
 Choose your project and get involved in Open Source development now.

 ## es6

+- [PeculiarVentures/PKI.js](https://github.com/PeculiarVentures/PKI.js) - PKI.js is a pure JavaScript library implementing the formats that are used in PKI applications (signing, encryption, certificate requests, OCSP and TSP requests/responses).
+It is built on WebCrypto (W
 - [esm-dev/esm.sh](https://github.com/esm-dev/esm.sh) - A fast, smart, & global CDN for modern(es2015+) web development.
 - [typecode/typester](https://github.com/typecode/typester) - :black_nib: A WYSIWYG that gives you predictable and clean HTML
 - [ha-manel/Tasty](https://github.com/ha-manel/Tasty) - Tasty is a website that displays a number of recipes and allows users to leave likes and comments on their favourite meals.